skorch-dev/skorch/docs/user/neuralnet.rst

 Special arguments
 -----------------

-In addition to the arguments explicitely listed for :class:`.NeuralNet`, there are some arguments with special prefixes, as shown below:
+In addition to the arguments explicitly listed for :class:`.NeuralNet`, there are some arguments with special prefixes, as shown below: